 What is a DOT number?

-A DO number, also known as a USDOT number or an FMCSA DOT number, is a number assigned by the FMCSA that can be used as an identifier for your company.
+A DOT number, also known as a USDOT number or an FMCSA DOT number, is a number assigned by the FMCSA that can be used as an identifier for your company.
 DOT numbers are generally eight digits long and should be printed or painted on your truck’s cab.
 If your business has multiple trucks, they display the same DOT number.

 Your DOT number will enable the FMCSA to collect and monitor safety information about your company acquired during compliance reviews, audits, inspections, and crash investigations.
 All of this information will be public and accessible via the FMCSA’s website.